ja18me/ManyCellsAverageCapacity/README.md

 HOW TO RUN THE SCRIPT
 ---
-*Please, move the maccor text files in the same directory where the script 'Average.py' is installed.
++Please, move the maccor text files in the same directory where the script 'Average.py' is installed.
-*Run the script.
++Run the script.
-*You will be asked to specific two numbers (columns of the MACCOR text file to work out the average) *You will get the average of charge the discharge values at a given cycle number for multiple cells.
++You will be asked to specific two numbers (columns of the MACCOR text file to work out the average) +You will get the average of charge the discharge values at a given cycle number for multiple cells.

 Example
 ---